-For example, you have decided you will attempt PLAB 1 in November 2019.
+For example, you have decided to attempt PLAB 1 in November 2019.
 Ideally, by September 2019 you MUST have obtained the required band scores in IELTS/OET.
-If you're unsure about your proficiency in English, you should start prepping for it from June 2019.
+If you’re unsure about your proficiency in English, you should start prepping for it in June 2019.
 Start your IELTS/OET attempts from August 2018.
-By mid-August, you'll get your results.
+By mid-August, you’ll get your results.

 How to Plan for IELTS/OET and PLAB 1